Break for lunch

 - Include a piece of fruit to help reach your 5 a day target

-You don’t have to ban the crisps, snacks or chocolate, but read the labels and look at the fat, sodium and sugar in them.
-A lot of packs now show the Guideline Daily Amounts (GDAs) for these so that you can work out how much is “too much”
+You don’t have to ban the biscuits, snacks or chocolate, but read the labels and look at the fat, salt and sugars in them.
+A lot of packs now show the Reference Intakes (RIs) for these so that you can work out how much is “too much”